 Travel in Paris: The 14th Arrondissement

-Traveling on a budget is not difficult in Paris, especially since American tourism has dropped off and some prices feel slightly lower.
+Traveling on a budget is not difficult in Paris, especially if you look for an Airbnb.
 Paris is considerably less expensive than many major international cities.
 One of our favorite places to stay and visit in Paris is the 14th Arrondissement.

 Our interests in Paris center on food, markets, walking, discovering, and seeing art.
 These days, we stay in the 14th arrondissement, which is on the Left Bank, not far from Jardin Luxembourg, Montparnasse.